199911/put-angry-face-on-all-fb-posts/README.md

 ## Note
 If you want to cancell the reaction, you can call `cancel_all_emotion_on_post()` The reaction will be cancel one by one in every second.

+## Contribute

+We have following task, feel free to create a pull request
+1. Update the README.md to have instruction on the chrome extension
+2. Improve the UI of the extension pop up
+3. Trigger the emotion bar automatically, manual trigger on reaction bar is required in current version
+4. Add stop scrolling function
+5. Prevent too much event is fired, otherwise facebook will warn the user and ban the action